Webinar: Research on how to optimize collections outreach for better results

 Accounts receivable (AR), an asset on the balance sheet, is money customers owe to a company for goods or services delivered or used.

-This post was originally published in September 2021 and was updated with additional information in December 2024 to reflect the latest insights on accounts receivable and balance sheets.
+This post was originally published in September 2021 and was updated with additional information in December 2024 and September 2025 to reflect the latest insights on accounts receivable and balance sheets.

 What is accounts receivable?

 Accounts receivable (AR) refers to the outstanding payments your customers owe for products or services they’ve already received.
-When your company extends credit terms to customers, these unpaid invoices become accounts receivable—a current asset on your balance sheet that’s expected to convert to cash within your normal business cycle, usually within a year.
+When your company extends credit terms to customers, the resulting unpaid invoices become accounts receivable.
+AR is considered a current asset on your balance sheet that’s expected to convert to cash within your normal business cycle, usually within a year.
 Think of AR as a financial bridge between delivering value to your customers and receiving payment.
 For AR teams, actively managing this asset through strategic billing practices, credit assessments, and collections processes is essential for maintaining healthy cash flow and supporting business growth.

 What are assets?

 Is accounts receivable an asset?
 In financial accounting, assets are resources owned or controlled by individuals, corporations, or governments to create a positive economic benefit.
-Think of them as something that can generate, in the future, cash flow, decrease expenses or improve sales, no matter if it’s a patent (intellectual property) or equipment.
+Think of assets as things that can generate cash flow in the future, offset expenses and financial risk, or improve sales.

-If a company needs more liquidity to support its operations, assets can provide more leeway.
-In lean times, a company with solid accounts receivable may use it to get a bank loan at a reasonable rate.
+If a company needs more liquidity (available cash) to support its operations or make new investments, assets can provide that leeway.
+In lean times or during an economic downturn, a company with a strong accounts receivable portfolio and practice may leverage these assets to secure a bank loan at a reasonable rate.

 differences between assets and liabilities